Harry Potter Filming Locations in Lacock

 In one of the most touching and iconic scenes of the whole book and films series, this scene sees Dumbledore explain to Harry how the Mirror of Erised works.

-Fans will recognise the Chapter House from this scene but The Chapter House of Lacock Abbey is used again in Harry Potter and the Chamber of Secrets, as a Hogwarts study hall.
+Fans will recognise the Chapter House from this scene but The Chapter House of Lacock Abbey is used again in Harry Potter and the Chamber of Secrets.

 He then observes Snape warning Professor Quirrell.